nozomi-75/gomis/README.md

 GOMIS is a project in its beta phase, and as such, it contains visible flaws that require attention.
 We have identified several key areas that need improvement before this system can be considered production-ready.

 - **Weak Input Validation:** The system's input validation is not robust, which could lead to unexpected behavior and data integrity issues.
 This is the most critical area that future developers should address.
-- **Database Security:** The current database setup is basic and not secure.
-The root password for MariaDB is hardcoded in the source file (`DBConnection.java`).
-For any serious deployment, the database configuration needs to be re-engineered to use secure credentials.
 - **User Interface (UI) Bugs:** The UI has some known quirks, including a "Null Frame" error that can occur.
-Proper error handling and more detailed error messages are needed to diagno
+Proper error handling and more detailed error messages are needed to diagnose and resolve these issues effectively.
 - **General Stability:** The system is still in a developmental state, and while functional, it may exhibit unstable behavior.

 ## Credits and Acknowledgements